harshi1122/atomic/CONTRIBUTING.md

 ## `src/` Directory

-The `/src/` directory follows a relatively simple structure, driven by need rather than any established patterns.
+The `src/` directory follows a relatively simple structure, driven by need rather than any established pattern.

 * `src/components/` — A variety of React components, to be used directly in Redwood applications or by other components.
   * `*/css/` — Helpers for manipulating existing and adding new CSS rules.
   * `*/debug/` — Tools for debugging Redwood applications, the Atomic library, and [3rd party packages](https://locktech.github.io/atomic/?path=/story/guides-3rd-party-packages--page).
   * `*/interface/` — UI components: (typically) the components provided by libraries like Bootstrap, Material, etc.
-  * `*/theme/` — Customize the visual apperance of Atomic, its components, and Redwood application.
+  * `*/theme/` — Customize the visual apperance of Atomic, its components, and Redwood applications.
-* `src/context/` — Atomic's global state, including methods of interacting and using it.
+* `src/context/` — Atomic's global state, including methods for interacting with and using it.
 * `src/css/` — Utility functions for working with CSS; primarilly, re-exports of the [goober](https://goober.js.org/) library.
 * `src/hooks/` — React hooks, to be used directly in Redwood applications or by other components.
 * `src/styles/` — Atomic's default [styles](https://locktech.github.io/atomic/?path=/story/customize-styling--page), provided via the `Styler` API — (typically) used by its interface components.
 * `src/theme/` — Tools and defaults for Atomic's [theme](https://locktech.github.io/atomic/?path=/story/customize-theming--page), defining reusable values to enforce visual consistency.
-* `src/util/` — Re-usable, library-agnostic tools and ones which do not clearly fit into a previously category.
+* `src/util/` — Library-agnostic tools and ones which do not fit into a category above.

 ## Scripts

 ### Development Server

-Builds the library, watching for changes — also starts the Storybook development server, hot-reloading it when the library is built.
+Builds the library, watching for changes, and starts the Storybook development server, hot-reloading it when the library is built.

+> You may want to `yarn build` the library before starting the development server, to mitigate race-conditions between the builder and Storybook.

 ```
 yarn dev
 ```

-To just build/watch the library.
+Build/watch the library.

 ```
 yarn build(:watch)
 ```

-To just start the Storybook development server.
+Start the Storybook development server.

 ```
 yarn sb